 (Adds Shanghai closing prices, updates London prices)

-* The Yangshan copper premium SMM-CUYP-CN fell to $37 a tonne, its lowest since February 2016, indicating weak demand for imported metal into China.
+Meanwhile, the Yangshan copper premium SMM-CUYP-CN was last at $28 a tonne, hovering around its lowest since February 2016 and down 75% compared with May 2020, indicating weakening demand for imported metal in China.

-$1 = 6.4388 Chinese yuan renminbi Reporting by Mai Nguyen; additional reporting by Tom Daly; Editing by Subhranshu Sahu
+$1 = 6.3911 Chinese yuan Reporting by Mai Nguyen; additional reporting by Tom Daly; Editing by Ramakrishnan M. and Sherry Jacob-Phillips